What Is Variable Data Printing And When Is It Used for Product Labels

 ⚞ The Highlights:

 • What is a UPC barcode?
-A UPC (Universal Product Code) is a 12-digit barcode found on retail products that stores scan to quickly identify and track items at checkout.
+A UPC (Universal Product Code) is a 12-digit barcode found on retail products.
+Stores scan it to identify and track items at checkout.

-• To get a UPC barcode, you sign up with a barcode standards organization (like GS1), register a unique number for your product, and use the resulting barcode on your packaging.
+• To get a UPC: register with GS1 (the global barcode standards organization), get a unique number assigned, and use the resulting barcode on your packaging.

 A product label barcode with an example UPC.